eerotal/Open-Image-Pipeline/plugindev/README.md

 ## Instructions for Open Image Pipeline plugin development.

 This directory (plugindev) contains files to help in setting up a plugin development environment.
+The very first thing you should do is to make a copy of the `plugindev` directory so that you're not modifying the original one.
+You can also give the directory a more descriptive name since it's the place where all of the plugin development happens.

 #### 1. Directory layout setup

-There are already some files in place but you must change some things before you can start programming your very own OIP plugin.
+There are already some files in place in the `plugindev` directory but you must change some things before you can start programming your very own OIP plugin.
 First of all, if you're using GIT for version control, you should probably create a `.gitignore` file with at least the following lines.

 `bin`
 `build-config`